Skip to Content

 Cucumber and tomatoes in a bowl.

-Step 2: Chop the red onion and serrano peppers into smaller pieces and add them to the bowl with the cucumbers and tomatoes.
+Step 2: Finely dice the pepper and red onion.
+Transfer them to the bowl with the cucumbers and tomatoes.

-Step 3: Top the vegetables with parsley, olive oil, lemon juice, salt, and pepper; stir to combine.
-Garnish with a sprinkle of sumac, and enjoy!
+Step 3: Add the fresh parsley, olive oil, lemon juice, salt, black pepper and ground sumac.
+Stir to combine.

 Expert Tips

-• Aim for an equal amount of tomatoes and cucumbers, and adjust the measurements in the recipe card according to the vegetable size you’re using.
+• Aim to use an equal amount of tomatoes and cucumbers and adjust the amount you include depending on the vegetable sizes.

-• Cut the cucumbers and tomatoes to the same size for consistency.
-Onions and peppers should be smaller to complement each bite.
+• Uniformly cut the cucumbers and tomatoes and dice the onions and peppers smaller to create the perfect bite.

 Serving Suggestions

-• Refrigerate – Keep çoban salatasi in an airtight container in the refrigerator for up to 3 days.
+• Refrigerate: Store leftover çoban salatasi in an airtight container for 3-4 days.

 Frequently Asked Questions